Mada at heart

 The Fonds de solidarité et de développement des initiatives étudiantes (Student Solidarity and Initiative Development Fund)

-The FSDIE is a tool of solidarity and student life, set up to help students finance their projects in a wide range of fields (culture, humanitarian aid, sport, solidarity, the environment, civic involvement, etc.).
-In conjunction with CROUS social workers, it also provides financial support for students in great difficulty or in precarious situations.
+The FSDIE is a tool of solidarity and student life, set up to help students finance their projects in a wide range of fields (culture, humanitarian aid, sport, solidarity, environment, civic involvement, etc.).
+In conjunction with CROUS social workers, it also provides financial support for students in serious difficulty or in precarious situations.